Educational video created by the Society for Pediatric Dermatology

 Examples of moisturizers include Vaseline petroleum jelly, Aquafor Healing ointment, Cetaphil moisturizing cream, Cerave cream, Vanicream moisturizer, Aveeno eczema moisturizer, etc.

-The addition of bleach to the bath water also known as a “bleach bath” has been recently shown to reduce colonization of Staphylococcus aureus on the skin with subsequent reduction of flares of eczema.
-Dr. Singer may discuss this treatment option with the patient at the time of the visit.
+The addition of bleach to the bath water also known as a “bleach bath” has been recently shown to reduce colonization of bacteria on the skin which may flare eczema.
+Dr. Singer might discuss this treatment option with the patient if he feels this is necessary.

 As mentioned above, harsh soaps can trigger eczema.
 In addition, bubble baths and fragrances should be avoided.
-To that end, it is advisable to use hypoallergenic detergents that are “free and clear ” and avoid fragranced fabric softener and dryer sheets.
-Perfumed and fragranced products from Bath and Body Works, Lush, etc. should also be avoided.
+To that end, it is advisable to use hypoallergenic detergents that are “free and clear ” and avoid fragrance, fabric softener, and dryer sheets.
+Perfumed and fragrance products from Bath and Body Works, Lush, etc. should also be avoided.

-Cotton clothing is preferable to wool and other harsh textiles.
+Cotton clothing is preferable to wool and other harsh textiles, as these fabrics can irritate the skin.

 Class I topical steroid (super high potency)